 How Perfectionism is a Precursor to Anxiety

 Perfectionism can be the starting factor in developing an anxiety disorder.
 It lays the groundwork for a cycle that can be hard to break.
-You being with sky high standards for yourself and what you are capable of achieving.
+You have sky-high standards for yourself and what you are capable of achieving.
 Those standards become increasingly more difficult to reach leading to feelings of worry, fear of failure, or even avoidance behaviors.
 The fear of failing to meet these standards can also lead to excessive worry and stress, which are key components of anxiety.

 For example, you are an excellent student who is working hard on a paper for a class.
 You’ve set high standards for yourself when it comes to how well you should do on this paper.
 Leading you to spend countless hours working on it and editing it, until you feel like it’s perfect.
 Yet despite all your hard work, you still are anxious that the paper won’t be good enough when it comes time to turn in.
 This makes you fear each assignment, leading to increased anxiety each time you have to work on something new.

 This is a Classic Example of The Vicious Cycle of Perfectionism and Anxiety.